-Hotel Arts offers the most beautiful outdoor pool with private seating groups and lounges that were big enough for my daughters and me to share.
+Hotel Arts has the most beautiful outdoor pool with private seating groups and lounges that were big enough for my daughters and I to share.
 The views from the pool level were amazing!
 Our hotel room was modern and functional with a long corridor between the living room and the bedroom.
-It had state-of-the-art entertainment centers, as well.
-The bathroom was sleek and mostly decorated in beautiful marble.
+It had two state-of-the-art entertainment centers, as well.
+The bathroom was sleek and mostly done in Italian marble.

 Things We Experienced: World Famous Gaudi Works

-Spanish Catalan Architect Antoni Gaudi is the mastermind behind the city’s most iconic symbol, La Sagrada Familia.
-Tourists flock to Barcelona to see the intricate details of the mesmerizing Sagrada Familia.
-In fact, Barcelona would hardly be recognizable without his contributions to its skyline.
+Spanish Catalan Architect Antoni Gaudi is the mastermind behind Barcelona’s most iconic symbol, La Sagrada Familia.
+Tourists flock to the city to see the intricate details of the mesmerizing church.
+In fact, Barcelona would hardly be recognizable without Gaudi’s contributions to its skyline.
 The first time that I laid eyes on Sagrada, I sighed out loud at the marvelous structure.

-La Sagrada Familia’s architect is impressive (especially the stained glass windows), but the real magic lies in the intricate Biblical scenes depicted in the external walls.
-It is so ornate that you can barely look away.
-At one time, my daughter photographed us and all of the other tourists taking pictures in front of the cathedral; that picture was proof of how mesmerizing this giant structure is.
+La Sagrada Familia’s architecture is impressive (especially the stained glass windows), but the real magic lies in the intricate Biblical scenes depicted in the external walls.
+They are so ornate that you can barely look away.
 The middle of the tower is dedicated to Jesus Christ and the four columns represent the Gospels.

 Taking the double decker hop on/hop off bus is probably the best and cheapest way to see Barcelona’s most popular spots.
-My family hopped on the bus for the entire loop.
-We made a few stops for better picture opportunities at the Gothic quarter (Barri Gotic), Museu Picasso, the Columbus Monument, and the waterfront.
-The bus companies in Barcelona offer one of the better tours that I have done.
+My family hopped on the bus and rode around the city for the entire loop.
+We stopped for photo ops at the Gothic quarter (Barri Gotic), Museu Picasso, the Columbus Monument, and the waterfront.
+The bus companies in Barcelona offer one of the better city tours that I have done.